Rapiiidooo/Calendar-Wizard/README.md

-# Calendar Wizard 2
+# Calendar Wizard 2 For SCRIBUS

-This script is not hard to use.
+This script is used for Scribus Software.

 You have got some initial model, and you can perform your own model.

 ## Getting Started